Coffee Triangle, Colombia - Things to Do in Coffee Triangle

 Coffee Farm Tours and Tastings

-Booking Tip: Tours range from $15-40 USD and are best booked directly with farms or through local operators.
+Booking Tip: Book directly with farms or through local operators for better prices (typically $15-40 USD per person).
 Visit during harvest season (October-December, April-June) for the most authentic experience.
-Look for tours that include transportation, lunch, and multiple farm visits.
+Look for farms certified by the Colombian Coffee Federation for quality assurance.

 Salento Colonial Town Exploration